CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

      delegate_to: localhost
    '''

-6. We leave the Return section as is and proceed to the main code.
+6. We leave the Return section as is and then proceed to the main code.

 .. code-block:: yaml